 The owners of Mi Cuba Café in Columbia Heights hail from Havana, and it shows.
 You’ll be transported to the streets of the bustling city with the café’s colorful walls and fixtures.
 Try the spot’s take on the traditional Cuban sandwich or order up some tasty empanadas.
 We also highly recommend the plantains; they’re fried in a skillet and cooked to a perfect golden crisp.

 1424 Park Road NW, Washington, DC 20010

 Mexican-inspired food experiences reign supreme at Oyamel — and chef José Andrés wouldn’t have it any other way.
 Andrés pays homage to the North American nation with plenty of adventurous eats, from the protein-packed grasshopper tacos to the cactus and green bean salad.
 There's plenty more to love, too, like the tableside guacamole options, plus several creative margarita concoctions – and yes, there are plenty of other taco options to choose from. ¡Salud!

 401 7th Street NW, Washington, DC 20004

 Barracks Row near Capitol Hill serves as the setting of Las Placitas, which is the Spanish name of a small plaza located at an active volcano known as “El Chaparrastique” in San Miguel, El Salvador, the city of origin for the restaurant’s founders, the brothers Amaya (Isidoro, Ramon and Jose, respectively).
-Open since 1990, this small shop has made a big name for itself in one of the busiest neighborhoods in the District by serving up Salvadoran selections like el tipico, which combines chicken tamale, a pupusa, a sweet plantain and yucca.
+Open since 1990, this small shop has made a big name for itself in one of the busiest neighborhoods in the District by serving up Salvadoran selections like El Tipico, which combines a chicken tamale, a pupusa, sweet plantains and yucca.

 1100 8th Street SE, Washington, DC 20003